Who we are

 The Rwanda Men’s Resource Centre was initially conceived as an exclusively men’s organization striving to reach out to other men in order to promote gender equality through promotion of positive masculinities and male engagement approaches in development programs in Rwanda.

 Three major reasons prompted the creations of RWAMREC.
 These are only the main ones among many others :

-The third reason : there were many issues of negative masculine behaviors and practices that were affecting negatively the lives and wellbeing of men.
-Some men did not find good reasons for seeking health services or participating in the health of their family members, unless they are in critical conditions for their own health or they are forced to do so for fear of being seen as engaging in women’s activities.
-Some other men are seen involved in risky behaviors including bad drinking habits, over-speed while driving (killing many people), some men committing suicide, others engaging in risky sexual behaviors and practices that have negative even fatal effects to them and their partners, and other risky masculine behaviors.
-Promoting positive forms of masculinity so that men can be positive for themselves and for their family members, their spouses and neighbors so that they live positive.
-This can increase the life expectancy to be equal to that of women in Rwanda, and actually get personal benefits of adopting and practicing positive forms of masculinities.
-Negative masculinities can be seen as violence against oneself and nobody can be positive to others before being positive to oneself.
+The third reason : there were many issues of negative masculine behaviours and practices that were affecting negatively the lives and wellbeing of men.
+Some men did not find good reasons for seeking health services or participating in the health of their family members, unless they are in critical conditions for their own health, or they are forced to do so for fear of being seen as engaging in women’s activities.
+Some other men are seen involved in risky behaviours including bad drinking habits, over-speed while driving (killing many people), some men committing suicide, others engaging in risky sexual behaviours and practices that have negative even fatal effects to them and their partners, and other risky masculine behaviours.
+Promoting positive forms of masculinity so that men can be positive for themselves and for their family members, their spouses, and neighbours so that they live positive.
+This can increase the life expectancy to be equal to that of women in Rwanda, and actually get personal benefits of adopting and practising positive forms of masculinities.
+Negative masculinities can be seen as violence against oneself, and nobody can be positive to others before being positive to oneself.
 Promoting positive forms of masculinities can help exposing some hidden forms of violence against men due to cultural norms, and thus design appropriate response and elimination strategies.